daniellecrobinson/Data-Rescue-PDX/README.md

 Volunteers!
 Welcome and thank you for spending your evening with us.

-DataRefuge is really committed to making citable copies with clearly documented chains of custody - so let's help with that.
+[DataRefuge](http://www.ppehlab.org/) is committed to making citable copies with clearly documented chains of custody - so let's help with that.

 - Citable copies = discoverable!
 So your copy can be found and used by others, for instance on the Internet Archive
 - Clearly documented chains of custody = To prove that your copy is the same data as the original, so you want to reference the webpage that you found it on and data.gov metatdata ID to link back to where you found the data.